Local Python Development Environment

 Personally, I like the setup with click.
 It offers elegant solutions for building CLI tools.

-the following structure under scripts
+the following structure under scripts folder:

 scripts/